giggleby/shim/py/test_list_editor/backend/DEVELOPER_GUIDE.md

 }
 ```

-Now to make a request, if you use any Postman like interface, set the endpoint to
+Now to make a request, if you use any Postman-like interface, set the endpoint to
 `localhost:5000/api/v1/resource`, request method to **PUT** and body to json.
 A sample json data
 like the following would work.